utnet-org/utility/docs/practices/testing/python_tests.md

 and most of the sanity and fuzz tests, are written) due to the availability of libraries to easily connect to, remove nodes and orchestrate cloud instances.

-Nearcore itself has several features guarded by a [feature flag](https://doc.rust-lang.org/1.29.0/book/first-edition/conditional-compilation.html) that allows the python tests to invoke behaviors otherwise impossible to be exercised by an honest actor.
+UncNode itself has several features guarded by a [feature flag](https://doc.rust-lang.org/1.29.0/book/first-edition/conditional-compilation.html) that allows the python tests to invoke behaviors otherwise impossible to be exercised by an honest actor.